Lovely-Development-Team/MottoBotto/README.md

 * ❌ MottoBotto is not allowing itself to be nominated (i.e. the nominated message was written by MottoBotto): "Skynet prevention"
 * 🎣 MottoBotto has rejected the motto for motto-fishing (i.e. the motto was written by the nominator): "Motto self-suggestions are forbidden"
 * 🙅 MottoBotto has rejected the motto for violating at least one rule (e.g. the motto is shorter than two words, the motto has a url in it, etc.) There is currently no text reply for this situation.

+#### Change Emoji

+`!emoji`

+This trigger phrase **must be sent as a direct message to MottoBotto**.
+If followed by an emoji (such as `!emoji 🚀`, it will set the user's emoji in the leaderboard to the specified emoji.
+If no emoji is specified, it will clear the emoji from the leaderboard for that user.
+It will only work for standard emoji, and not server-specific custom emoji.

+MottoBotto will respond to the message with one of two reactions (the emoji for which can be changed in configuration):

+* ✅ The user's emoji was successfully updated.
+* ⚠️ The emoji specified is not valid.